 Although some analysts classify Libya as part of the Maghrib (see Glossary), only the province of Tripolitania shares a common history and culture with other Maghribi countries (see Islam and the Arabs, ch.
 1).
-The lack of a Maghribi heritage, together with the revolutionary government's predilection for Mashriq affairs, has caused the Maghribi area to be of secondary interest to Libya since 1969.
-In 1970 Libya withdrew from the Permanent Maghrib Consultative Committee, an organization founded by the Maghribi states to foster the eventual development of an economic community.
+The lack of a Maghribi heritage, together with the Revolutionary government's predilection for Mashriq affairs, in 1970 caused Libya to withdraw from the Permanent Maghribi Consultative Committee, an organization founded by the Maghribi states to foster the eventual development of an economic community.
 Nonetheless, Libya pursued an active foreign policy toward the Maghrib, a policy that usually revolved around the issues of Arab unity and the Western Sahara dispute.